Volunteer & Fundraising Activities

 Every day, we’re building something.
-Throughout our region, HDA crews are building new homes, repairing homes that make them better and safer and more capable of standing the test of time, and redeveloping whole communities.
+Throughout our region, HDA crews are building new homes, repairing homes to make them better places to live, and redeveloping whole communities.
 The work being done through the support of our donors, funders, and volunteers is breathing new life into the towns and neighborhoods dotting the landscape of our Appalachian Mountains.

 Volunteering for an HDA event has many benefits, including meeting new folks, making new friends and connections, learning more about affordable housing, taking a stand for your local community or for the Appalachian people, making mountain communities even more beautiful and capable of lasting long into the future, and uniting together in a shared vision of a stronger, more resilient, and far more prosperous and promising eastern Kentucky.

 Construction or building experience is not needed.
 Come by yourself or bring your friends, co-workers, classmates, church family, or team members with you and let’s see just what you’re capable of!

 Normally, we do a Repair Affair in the spring or early summer, where we make 10 home repairs at no cost in one day, but fears about the ongoing pandemic have led us to cancel that event for 2021.

 Instead, we’re launching Heartstrings Houses, a special project where we’re going to repair the homes of 9 families that illustrate the needs of our community and repair the home of a 10th family that we would have never been able to help before!
 This event takes places throughout the late summer and fall of 2021.

 This is our signature event!
 From footer to finish, Regional and Local Volunteers are invited to build a brand-new affordable home for a local low-income family.
 No experience is necessary!
 Our carpenters will be onsite to guide the building process and will help you every step of the way.